 If there is a default currency set on the supplier contact, the payment will also be updated to match that currency.
 Of course, you can always change the currency manually, any time.

-Next, you must set the transaction amount and date.
+Next, you must set the transaction amount and date of payment.
 Please note that, if the payment currency does not match your default currency, the exchange rate will be automatically updated to reflect the real exchange rate of that date.
 Once again, the exchange rate can also be manually edited.

-To help you quickly identify this transaction, you may optionally add a short payment description as well.
+To help you quickly identify this transaction, you may optionally add a short payment description as well (Reason field)

 Last but not least, if you want to use this payment to mark one more purchase invoices as paid, you must distribute the amount to the corresponding invoices in the last section of the page (see image above).

-The remaining amount (i.e. part of the payment amount that is not associated with any invoice) is called "Amount in excess".
-The excess amount typically represents advance payments or over-payments and will be available to pay-off future invoices.
+The remaining amount (i.e. part of the payment amount that is not associated with any purchase invoice) is called "Amount in excess".
+The excess amount typically represents advance payments or over-payments and will be available to pay-off future purchase invoices (Bills).
 Naturally, the amount in excess* must always be positive or zero; i.e. the sum of the individual invoice payments cannot be higher that the payment's total amount.

 Whenever you're done editing, just click "Save".